tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 </br></br></br></br>

-## Quick Configuration in HPCC User Accounts
+## Nvim-R-Tmux Configuration in HPCC User Accounts

 Skip these steps if Nvim-R-Tmux is already configured in your account.
 Or follow the [detailed instructions](https://gist.github.com/tgirke/7a7c197b443243937f68c422e5471899) to install Nvim-R-Tmux from scratch on your own system (_e.g._ laptop or computer).